 Within a 10-mile radius of Lockport, there are:

-The residential market in the Lockport marketplace has continued to be strong.
-Anchored by quality public and private school systems, Lockport’s diverse housing market offers affordable, quality housing, which is becoming increasingly attractive to Erie County households.
-Among the most active subdivisions is the 127-unit Heather Woods Subdivision, located in the southern section of Lockport.
+Anchored by quality public and private school systems, Lockport’s diverse housing market offers affordable, quality housing, which has become increasingly attractive to Erie County households.
+Among the most active subdivisions is the 150-unit Heather Woods Community, located in the southern section of Lockport.
 Proposed for expansion are The Meadows, an extension of the original 66-unit Meadow Brook Estates, and the 60-unit Woods Hollow subdivision.
 Three recently developed and/ or expanded town parks, a new YMCA, and an amazing network of bike trails, has created a dynamic recreational environment in our Town.

 Lockport’s manufacturing base has its roots in its Erie Canal heritage.
 As the long-time home of General Motors, the Lockport Industrial Development Agency established the Lockport Industrial Park in 1984 primarily as a means of attracting General Motors suppliers to locate closer to their customer, General Motors, as part of a just-in-time management philosophy.

-The Lockport Industrial Park is owned by the Town of Lockport Industrial Development Agency, which is able to facilitate the site plan approval process as well as the sale of reasonably priced industrial-zoned land.
-The Industrial Park is a certified “Build Now – New York” site, and houses 16 small and medium size employers, which account for approximately 400 jobs including the recently expanded Verizon Media (Yahoo!) datacenter project.
+The Lockport Industrial Park is owned by the Town of Lockport Industrial Development Agency, which is able to offer a package of shovel-ready/development-ready sites along with attractive financial incentives to prospective businesses.
+The Industrial Park houses 16 small and medium size employers, which account for approximately 520 jobs including the recently expanded Verizon Media (Yahoo!) datacenter project.
 The park is a climate refuge location with mild weather and an abundance of natural resources.

 Anchored by strong industrial and residential sectors, Lockport seeks to expand its retail sector.